ppy/osu-wiki/news/2024/2024-07-19-skinning-contest-unchained-results.md

 ### 1st Place - Phosphor

-[Miorine](https://osu.ppy.sh/users/12630408) has strayed away from the usual anime girl themes, and focused themselves on the topic of nostalgia for their contest entry.
-After barely losing out 1st place during last year's [Skin of the Year](https://osu.ppy.sh/home/news/2024-02-05-skin-of-the-year-2023-results) contest, they have once again returned with more of a 80s style skin, throwing all of us back to the times of CRT's, floppy disks and beige-painted plastics wherever you look.
+[Miorine](https://osu.ppy.sh/users/12630408) has strayed away from the usual anime girl themes, and focused instead on the topic of nostalgia for their contest entry.
+After barely losing out on 1st place during last year's [Skin of the Year](https://osu.ppy.sh/home/news/2024-02-05-skin-of-the-year-2023-results) contest, they have once again returned with more of a 80s style skin, throwing all of us back to the times of CRT's, floppy disks and beige-painted plastics wherever you look.

 Players might even find themselves more immersed into the theme in gameplay rather than the song selection screen, with a unique take on the playable border that's completely skinned out to look like you are actually playing on a CRT.
 We'd also like to shout out the unique play area of mania as well, as it's been completely reskinned to look like a never-ending punch card.